Initial data rigidity results: Introduction

-Theorem \ref{thm.global.foliation} may be viewed as a global version of the local rigidity result for MOTS obtained in \cite{Galloway} in dimensions $3 \leq n \leq 7$; see Section 2 for a precise statement.
-This local rigidity result is used in the proof of Theorem \ref{thm.global.foliation}, in conjunction with Lemma~\ref{lemma.weakly.outermost}, which establishes conditions under which the \textsl{weakly outermost} condition (defined in Section 2) is satisfied.
+Theorem~\ref{thm.global.foliation} is a global version of the local rigidity result for MOTS obtained in \cite{Galloway} and stated here as Theorem~\ref{thm.local.foliation}.
+We apply Lemma~\ref{lemma.weakly.outermost} to ensure that the \textsl{weakly outermost} condition (see Section~\ref{sec:preliminaries}) of this local rigidity result holds in our setting.

-By imposing a convexity condition on the spacetime second fundamental form $K$, one can obtain a stronger rigidity result such as the following.
-(Note also the difference in the boundary conditions.)
+Imposing a convexity condition on the spacetime second fundamental form $K$, we are able to prove the following, stronger rigidity result.
+Note also that the boundary conditions are different from those in Theorem~\ref{thm.global.foliation}.